cnobles/seqTrimR/README.md

 **[--minSeqLength]** Minimum length of trimmed sequence.
 Any trimmed sequence with a length below this value will be filtered out.
 Default = 30.

 **[--collectRandomIDs]** Option to collect random nucleotide sequences from trimmed portions.
 If used, provide an output file name.

-**[--ignoreAmbiguousNts]**  Conversely, ambiguous nucleotides can be ignored from collection but still enforced in matching for trimming.

 **[--noFiltering]** Will not filter reads based on leadTrimSeq, the default behavior.